Gary W. Cole, MD, FAAD

 - Ingrown hairs are a benign skin disorder commonly seen in teenagers and adults.

-- Ingrown hairs more frequently occur in adult men with darker skin or African-American skin.
+- Ingrown hairs more frequently occur in adult men with darker skin.

 - Ingrown hairs commonly occur on shaved areas, such as the face, neck, armpit, legs, and pubic region.